 ARTICLE 17.
-A player whose helmet comes completely off during a down may not continue to participate beyond the immediate action in which he/she is engaged, whether or not he/she puts the helmet back on during the down.
+A player whose helmet comes completely off during a down may not continue to participate beyond the immediate action in which they are engaged, whether or not they put the helmet back on during the down.
 (A.R.
 9-1-17:I)

-I. During a down B55's helmet comes off without a helmet foul by Team A. B55 immediately picks up his/her helmet, puts it on and continues to chase the ball carrier.
-RULING: Personal foul by B55 for continuing to participate after losing his/her helmet.
+During a down B55's helmet comes off without a helmet foul by Team A. B55 immediately picks up their helmet, puts it on and continues to chase the ball carrier.
+RULING: Personal foul by B55 for continuing to participate after losing their helmet.
 The clock stops at the end of the down and B55 must leave the game for the next down (Rule 3-3-9).
 [Cited by 9-1-17]